FAQs

 With the continual advancements in genomic medicine and Jewish genetic disorder research, we cannot rule this out.
 However, the timing and nature of a future expansion cannot be predicted.

-Screening is available for anyone aged 16 and over and who is of Jewish descent, having at least one Ashkenazi or Sephardi/Mizrahi grandparent.
+Screening through the clinic is available for anyone aged 16 and over and who is of Jewish descent, having at least one Ashkenazi or Sephardi/Mizrahi grandparent.

 The clinic is designed for couples to screen together, however we will accept those wishing to screen individually.